The "Poliigon Material Converter" has been completely rewritten as the brand new Poliigon Blender Addon:

 Supports Blender 2.9+ (with reduced 2.7 & 2.8 support)

 How to install

-- Open Blender then go to the file menu -> user preferences.
+Open Blender then go to the edit menu -> user preferences.

 For more information regarding using our converter please check out the Blender area of our Help Section for tutorials on subjects ranging from basic usage to more in-depth subjects.

 Import Mapping Options - By default, the converter will use our SimpleMapping node group in place of the Blender default mapping node.
 However, there are several other options available.
 Mosaic De-tiling will use an alternative mapping node designed to break up terrain repetition.
 You'll also find options for using generated coordinates or to use the default Blender mapping node.